 Possibility 3) Now what if I correctly reject moral realism.
 Well then yes I would have got that one right, but it doesn’t “really” matter.
 Why doesn’t it really matter?
 Because if moral realism is false then nothing really matters.
 So again there is no good reason to reject moral realism despite the lack of evidence.

 Possibility 4) So the final option is that I believe in moral realism and moral realism is true.
 I think this is really the possibility that we need to focus on.
-Let’s accept that there is moral realism is true.
+Let’s accept that moral realism is true.

 So a pascal wager like analysis leads to the conclusion that we should believe in moral realism.
 But now how do we know what is really moral or not?
 That is our next step as a rational person right?
 If what I said earlier is true then we should believe in/accept moral realism.
 But what is really moral or not moral?